alexi/eip-5050/ReadMe.md

 This standard defines a broadly applicable action messaging protocol for the transmission of arbitrary, user-initiated actions between contracts and tokens.
 Shared state contracts provide arbitration and settlement of the action process.

+For those who want to jump ahead to examples, you can find them [here](./contracts/examples).

 ## Motivation

 Tokenized item standards such as [ERC-721](./eip-721.md) and [ERC-1155](./eip-1155.md) serve as the objects of the Ethereum computing environment.
 The emerging metaverse games are processes that run on these objects.
 A standard action messaging protocol will allow these game processes to be developed in the same open, Ethereum-native way as the objects they run on.